Joe Jackson Buried In Same Cemetery As His Son Michael At Private Funeral

 An insider told THR Joe Jackson was buried in a private ceremony at Forest Lawn Memorial Park in Glendale, California, nine years after his son Michael Jackson was entombed in the mausoleum at the famous cemetery.
 Forest Lawn is also the final resting place of Jackson’s longtime friend Elizabeth Taylor as well as Walt Disney.

-While Joe Jackson launched his family’s musical dynasty in the late 1960s, he had a complicated relationship with his most successful son.
-Michael.
+While Joe Jackson launched his family’s musical dynasty in the late 1960s, he had a complicated relationship with his most successful son, Michael.
 Yahoo Entertainment reports that Michael fired his father as his manager and cut him out of his will.
 It is not known where Joe Jackson will be laid to rest in relation to his son.

 Joe Jackson is survived by wife his Katherine, eight children and many grandchildren.
 Only Jackson’s close family and friends attended the funeral service.
 TMZ posted a photo of Janet Jackson at the funeral wearing black clothing.
-In addition, eldest Jackson son, Jackie, posted a photo to Instagram dressed in a black suit while dressing one of his young sons in a back suit.
+In addition, the eldest Jackson son, Jackie, posted a photo to Instagram dressed in a black suit while dressing one of his young sons in a black suit.

 Joe Jackson's Funeral Brings Out Janet Jackson and Extended Family https://t.co/SbmyuWp60e